christophercrary/conference-cases-2022/README.md

 ## Installation instructions

 The following has been verified via Ubuntu 20.04 and CentOS 7.
-It is likely that other Linux distributions are supported, and it is plausible that Windows operating systems are supported, but it is unlikely that MacOS is readily supported.
+It is likely that other Linux distributions are supported, but it is unlikely that Windows and MacOS operating systems are readily supported.

 ### Prerequisites
 - Ensure that some Conda package management system